EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 `SignatureInfo` in the `signatureInfos` sequence.

-The signer MUST produce one signature per `signatureInfo`, it MUST NOT omit signatures and MUST NOT produce a subset of the signatures listed in `signaureInfos`.
+The signer MUST produce one signature per `signatureInfo`, it MUST NOT omit signatures and MUST NOT produce a subset of the signatures listed in `signatureInfos`.

 ## Verification Procedure